lhartley870/the-night-garden/README.md

     ![View of Cancel Booking alert](readme-documents/screenshots/cancel-booking-alert.png)

 * The My Bookings Page

     A user must be signed in to access the My Bookings page.
 The user is automatically taken to this page on logging in but can also navigate to it via the navbar.
 The user is informed if they have no current bookings.
 If the user does have bookings, whether made by the user or by Site Admin on their behalf, they are displayed with the next upcoming booking at the top and the booking furthest in the future at the bottom.
 Past bookings are not displayed.
 On smaller screens the bookings are stacked and on larger screens up to 3 bookings appear side by side.
 There is a maximum of 6 bookings per page before the page is paginated and the user has to navigate to see their other bookings.
 The My Bookings page displays whether or not each booking has been approved or is awaiting confirmation.
-The Site Admin user can approve bookings via the Admin panel (either one a time or multiple bookings at a time) by selecting the checkbox next to each booking to be approved, selecting 'Approve Bookings' in the dropdown next to where it says 'Action' and clicking on 'Go'.
+The Site Admin user can approve bookings via the Admin panel (either one at a time or multiple bookings at a time) by selecting the checkbox next to each booking to be approved, selecting 'Approve Bookings' in the dropdown next to where it says 'Action' and clicking on 'Go'.
 The listed bookings should then show as being approved with a green tick.

     ![View of My Bookings page](readme-documents/screenshots/my-bookings-pg.png)